brcondor/Architectures_For_Big_Data/README.md

 ## Contacts
-To get in touch with
+To get in touch with the author, drop a line at the academic address (you can easily find on unimi website).